jraillard/gitrdone/doc/step2_basic_local_commands.md

 - add a file containing the french pancake recipe
 - add a README file to provide documentation about this repository

-You might be tempted to add all of this in a single commit ; but you won't. :eyes:
+You might be tempted to add all of this in a single commit ; **but you won't**. :eyes:

 > **Commits should be atomic**, meaning they should focus about one thing (feature, fix, etc.).

-Ok then, I'll create the french pancake recip file in a first commit and add the README file in a second on ; is that ok ?
+Ok then, I'll create the french pancake recipe file in a first commit and add the README file in a second on ; is that ok ? :no_mouth:

 &rarr; That's better but there's another approach : using `branches` :bulb:

 > **Git branches** allows us to isolate changes in a commit chain.
-Few points / rules to know about branches
+Few points / rules to know about branches :
 > - a branch is a label of its first commit
 > - branches should be as atomic as possible
 > - a branch is created from another (despite the default one)